kschan0214/sepia.documentation/docs/tutorial/fMRItoolkit2023/Exercise1.rst

 Phase images
 ^^^^^^^^^^^^

-To compute a magnetic susceptibility map, multi-echo gradient-echo images are usually used because it can provide phase images.
+Phase images are traditionaly discarded, yet they are essential to compute a magnetic susceptibility map.
+For QSM multi-echo gradient-echo images are usually used to obtain this phase images that encode the local magnetic field strength.

 .. toctree::
    :maxdepth: 1